How to Kill Bracken

 There are two approaches: the long game (cutting) or the direct approach (herbicide).
 For most gardeners dealing with established bracken, herbicide is the practical choice.

 The key is consistency.
 Miss a season and you’ve undone months of work.
-Expect this process to take 3-5 years of persistent cutting before the rhizomes are fully depleted.
+Expect this process to take 3 to 5 years of persistent cutting before the rhizomes are fully depleted.

 Apply on a dry day when rain isn’t forecast for at least 6 hours.
 Ensure good coverage of all fronds.
 The bracken will yellow and die back over the following weeks.